Thushar-marvel/Open_cv-face_recognition_emotion_recognition/README.md

 # Local Binary Pattern (LBP)

-Local Binary Pattern (LBP) is a simple yet very efficient texture operator which labels the pixels of an image by thresholding the neighborhood of each pixel and considers the result as a binary number.
-It doesn't look at image as a whole, but instead tries to find its local structure by comparing each pixel to its neighboring pixels.
+Local Binary Pattern (LBP) is a simple yet very efficient texture operator which labels the pixels of an image by thresholding the neighborhood of each pixel and considers the result as a binary number.It doesn't look at image as a whole, but instead tries to find its local structure by comparing each pixel to its neighboring pixels.

 ![image](https://user-images.githubusercontent.com/69953585/110934075-93cad580-8353-11eb-85fd-cadeb22123e1.png)
 ![image](https://user-images.githubusercontent.com/69953585/110934114-9cbba700-8353-11eb-92ce-afaee46ec0bf.png)
 ![image](https://user-images.githubusercontent.com/69953585/110934099-99282000-8353-11eb-8116-046dd195d133.png)